-Nike To Investigate Mary Cain's Claims Of Abuse At Its Nike Oregon Project
+Nike To Investigate Runner Mary Cain's Claims Of Abuse At Its Oregon Project

 "In track and field, Nike is all-powerful," Cain says in the Times video.
 "They control the top coaches, athletes, races, even the governing body.
 You can't just fire a coach and eliminate a program and pretend the problem is solved."

-She adds, "My worry is that Nike is merely going to re-brand the old program and put Alberto's old assistant coaches in charge."
+She adds, "My worry is that Nike is merely going to rebrand the old program and put Alberto's old assistant coaches in charge."

 The list of runners who have stepped forward to support Cain includes Canadian distance runner Cameron Levins, a former Olympian and NCAA champion who trained in the Oregon Project.